-One morning, a young woman named Kaja is brought to the local mental health service.
+One morning, a young woman named Soren is brought to the local mental health service.
 She has tried to kill herself by jumping off a bridge, but police officers were present at the scene and they prevented her from killing herself.
-Kaja tells nurses that she still wants to end her life.
+Soren tells the mental health worker that she still wants to end her life.
 She does not want any treatment and asks to be allowed to go back home, where she lives alone.
-Kaja does not have an advance plan or directive.
+Soren does not have an advance plan or directive.